Andriy-Lyt/final-project/README.md

 - Install dependencies with `npm install` after navigating to server and client folders in project root directory.
 - Run the backend server with `npm run dev`.
-- Start the front end client with `npm start`. app automatically launches at http://localhost:8000/ (this app is designed to work with node v14.17.0 and later; run `nvm use 14.17.0` or latest version of node if the app fails to start due to version error)
+- Start the front end client with `npm start`. app automatically launches at http://localhost:8000/ (this app is designed to work with node v14.17.0 or later and npm v8.3.1; run `nvm use 14.17.0` or latest version of node if the app fails to start due to version error)

 ## Project Stack